Kunlong1994/lab3/Lab-#4.md

 **2. Digitally toggle LEDs on and off using the Arduino**

 With your LED still connected on digital pin 9, hook up a button circuit on digital pin 2 of the Arduino.
-One side of the pushbutton attaches to digital pin 2 and via a 10k resister to Vcc.
+One side of the pushbutton attaches to digital pin 2 and via a 10k resistor to Vcc.
 (Vcc is the supply voltage.
 In this case, it is 5V.).
-The otherside of the pushbutton attaches to ground directly.
+The other side of the pushbutton attaches to ground directly.

-Use either the same circuit you used for the previous part for the LED or the alternative design below.
+Use either the same circuit you used for the previous step or use the alternative design below.
 The alternate circuit causes the "on" state of the LED to occur when Arduino pin = LOW, not HIGH, as before.

  [[images/LEDandButton_schem.png]]